 Evan Goff is the creator of Smart Kids Robotics (www.SmartKidsRobotics.com), which offers kids challenging STEM learning opportunities year-round using robotics.
 He has coached robotics teams in global competitions for several years.
 Evan holds a BS in business management, a BS in computer science, and several IT professional certifications obtained during the growth of his IT career.

-Bethany Oesterle holds her Bachelors Degree in Elementary and Early Childhood Education from Maryville University.
-She has been a part of Maryville Science and Robotics program since 2014, beginning as a Teacher’s Assistant and then a Lead teacher in 2017.
-She is currently completing her Masters Degree in Early Childhood Education as well as serving as a first grade TA and interventionist at Mark Twain Elementary School.
+Bethany Oesterle holds her Bachelors Degree in Elementary and Early Childhood Education as well as her Masters Degree in Early Childhood Education from Maryville University.
+She has been a part of Maryville Science and Robotics program since 2014, beginning as a Teacher’s Assistant and then a Lead Teacher in 2017.
+She is currently teaching fifth grade in the Brentwood School District.

 Carin Rook has taught gifted education in the Ladue School District, as well as math enrichment and LEGO® Robotics.
 She holds her BS in Elementary Education with an emphasis in Early Childhood from Missouri State University.
 Carin is certified to teach Gifted, Early Childhood and Library Media and is currently working in the Ritenour School District as a Library Media Specialist.
 Carin is an active member of the Gifted Association of Missouri (GAM), Missouri Association of School Librarians (MASL) and is beginning her 7th year at Maryville Summer Science and Robotics.
 She also helps teachers learn STEM techniques for their classrooms within the STEM Certification program at Maryville and CREST-M.

 Chris Sellers is a secondary education teacher with a wide range of teaching experience in the Midwest including stays at Bloomington HS South (IN), MICDS in Ladue, Des Moines Hoover (IA), and now Jennings Senior High in North St. Louis County.
 Sellers is a cum laude graduate of Westminster College (PA) where he earned his BS in mathematics and chemistry and of Indiana University Bloomington where he earned his MAT Chemistry while conducting research with cobalt dicarbollides.
-His university involvement includes Westminster, Indiana, Washington University in St. Louis, Iowa State University, University of Missouri – St. Louis (UMSL), and now Maryville University.
-With certifications in mathematics, chemistry, physics, and STEM, Sellers has taught over a dozen subjects ranging from forensics to biochemistry to astronomy and has coached thousands of kids in soccer and swimming.
-Sellers also serves as the NextJenn STEM TEAM Head Coach where he oversees 40+ students and four assistant coaches.
-The STEM TEAM participates in multiple competitions including the Boeing Engineering Challenge, FIRST Tech Challenge (FTC), CyberPatriot, Lenovo App Challenge, WWT Student Forum Hackathon, Show Me Manufacturing Video Contest, and the GAMA Aviation Challenge.
-Current learning resources that he incorporates into his curriculum include DuoLingo, molview, Cisco Packet Tracer, Code.org, IXL, Khan Academy, Codecademy, App Inventor 2, SketchUp, Code Monkey, WordPress, Google sites, scratch, RF7, and X-Plane 10.
-Sellers is married to UMSL head women’s soccer coach Wendy Dillinger and the couple has two children, Braydon and Kayla.
+His university involvement includes Westminster, Indiana, Washington University in St. Louis, Iowa State University, University of Missouri – St. Louis (UMSL), and Maryville University.
+With certifications in mathematics, chemistry, physics, and STEM, Sellers has taught over a dozen subjects ranging from forensics to biochemistry to astronomy to computer science and has coached thousands of kids in soccer and swimming.
+Sellers also serves as the NextJenn STEM TEAM Head Coach where his team has participated in multiple competitions including the Boeing Engineering Challenge, FIRST Tech Challenge (FTC), CyberPatriot/CyberUp, Lenovo App Challenge, WWT Student Forum Hackathon, Show Me Manufacturing Video Contest, and the GAMA Aviation Challenge.
+Sellers is married to Wendy Dillinger and the couple has two children, Braydon and Kayla.

-Becky Spellmeyer holds two master’s degrees in education.
-Her first degree was from Lindenwood University in gifted education and her most recent master’s is from Lindenwood with an emphasis on character education.
+Becky Spellmeyer holds two Master’s degrees in Education from Lindenwood University.
+Her first degree is in Gifted Education and her most recent Master’s is in Education with an emphasis on Character Education.
 Her undergraduate degree is a Bachelor’s of Fine Arts with a MO Art K-12 teaching certification also from Lindenwood.
 She has taught elementary art in the Ferguson-Florissant School District since 2013 and was a Special Education teacher two years prior.
-She has worked with the Maryville Young Scholars Program Summer Academy since 2014 and enjoys teaching a variety of academics to gifted youth.
-Becky also teaches a Scholar Bowl team for her home school and competes with other schools in her district.
-They have won many awards including the Sportsmanship award.
+Becky currently teaches grades 3-5 art at Halls Ferry Intermediate and also serves at the Donors Choose liaison for her school.
+She has worked with the Young Scholars Academy and Maryville’s Science and Robotics Program over the past few summers.
+She enjoys teaching a variety of academics including geology, advanced art techniques, the science of art and the science of slime.
 Teaching is her dream job and she loves every minute working with young people.